Cool Roofs provide financial and environmental benefits and long-lasting protection from the weather.

 Cool Roofs generally outlast their counterparts by 50-100% and require much less maintenance and repairs than Rubber roofs, modified bitumen and tar / asphalt roofing systems.

 For a flat roofing market, the two major players are PVC and TPO membranes.
 These are single-ply, thermoplastic roofs which are hot-air welded together to provide decades of leaks-free services.
-There are also acrylic and urethane cool roof coatings which make existing black roofs cooler and increase their service life by 5-15 years.
+There are also acrylic and urethane cool roof coatings, which make existing black roofs cooler and increase their service life by 5-15 years.

 3 – Cool Metal Roofs.